tommyc2/LampBots/README.md

 # Note:
 To minimise/avoid any issues, please run this in a **Linux Environment** either using a VM or dual-boot etc. Popular examples include Ubuntu, Linux Mint etc.

+** NB: You should NEVER publish any API key to a public repo.
+When you generate your OpenAI (ChatGPT) key, put the key in a file (e.g. .env file) assigned to a variable.
+That way, you don't have to manually remove your API key from your Python script before pushing to GitHub.

 # Usage

 Requires at least Python 3.10.